 The original Pennsylvania Hotel is in Philadelphia.
 It is now a museum.

 The first mayor of Philadelphia was William Penn, founder of the city.

 Philadelphia is the second-largest city in the U.S.

 The Delaware River separates Pennsylvania and New Jersey.

 Pennsylvania is a large producer of coal.

 Pocono is the Native American word for “pleasant valley.”
 It refers to the Pocono Mountains in northeastern Pennsylvania.

 The Pocono Mountains are the part of Pennsylvania closest to New York.

-The Pennsylvania Turnpike is a 443-mile toll road that goes from Philadelphia to Pittsburgh.
+The Pennsylvania Turnpike is a 443-mile toll road.
+It goes from Philadelphia to Pittsburgh.
 It is the longest toll road in the U.S.

-Morris Arboretum is located in western Pennsylvania.
+Morris Arboretum is in western Pennsylvania.
 It is the largest arboretum in the U.S.